The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 The student must demonstrate, through written and oral components, a capacity to understand, synthesize, and apply theory and research techniques in communication and information sciences, as well as demonstrate knowledge of the pertinent literature, issues, and recent advances in the student’s concentration or focused area of study and cognate area of study.
 In other words, the examination must cover the student’s (1) theory core, (2) research methodology core, (3) concentration or focused area of study, and (4) cognate area.

-Preliminary exam questions may be answered exclusively in a controlled “in-house” format in the College, exclusively as a “take-home” format, or some combination of both “in-house” and “take-home” formats depending on the examination committee’s decision about the best way to examine a particular student.
+Comprehensive exam questions may be answered exclusively in a controlled “in-house” format in the College, exclusively as a “take-home” format, or some combination of both “in-house” and “take-home” formats depending on the examination committee’s decision about the best way to examine a particular student.
+The rigor of the comprehensive exam questions and the expected quality of answers are to be commensurate with the time and access to materials allowed by the question modality.
 The oral component of the exam must be scheduled as quickly as possible following the written component.
 Oral components are determined by the examination committee, and examples include, but are not limited to, a formal defense by the student of each examination question, an academic discussion about theory and methods between the student and examination committee, or an academic conference-style presentation which includes a question and answer session.

-Preliminary examination questions that are assigned as “take-home” are open book—meaning students may answer those questions from any location and may use any available reference materials.
-No individual “take-home” examination question can exceed 5 days, and the total time assigned for all “take-home” examination questions cannot exceed 21 days.
+Comprehensive examination questions that are assigned as “take-home” are open book—meaning students may answer those questions from any location and may use any available reference materials.
+No individual “take-home” examination question can exceed 5 days, and the total time for all examination questions cannot exceed 21 calendar days from the beginning date of the first question.

-Upon completion of the preliminary exam, the examination committee will convene to determine whether the student has passed, must perform additional work to demonstrate understanding of competency, or has failed the examination.
-All questions must be passed in order to pass the examination.
+Upon completion of the comprehensive exam, the examination committee will convene to determine whether the student has passed or has failed the examination.
+No revisions of questions following the oral defense are permitted.

 Admission to Candidacy Requirements